 And that's why I say this whole movement is a religion.

-It dovetails with religions, like you can see that's got its Garden of Eden, the planet as it used to be, it's got its demons and evil, that's us.
+Like you can see, it's got its Garden of Eden, the planet as it used to be.

 It has sinners.

-Most people go through their life thinking they don't matter, but now they're so powerful and so important to destroying the planet.
+Most people go through their life thinking they don't matter, but now they're so powerful and so important to destroy the planet.

 And all this is a recipe to get people to sit idly by, bend over, grab the ankles, and accept tax increases as the price for forgiveness and salvation for committing these sins against the planet.

-Now, this this uh this expert, Dr. Syun Ichi Akosofu, said that scientists who support the man-made greenhouse gas theory disregard information from centuries ago when exploring the issue of global warming.
+Now, this expert, Dr. Seun Ichi Akosofu, said that scientists who support the man-made greenhouse gas theory disregard information from centuries ago when exploring the issue of global warming.

 Satellite images of sea ice in the Arctic Ocean have been available in the satellite era only, obviously, since the 60s and 70s.